Introduction

 This guide aims to help researchers understand the copyright implications of using other people’s content (publications, data , images, software, etc.), often referred to as 3rd party copyright materials, in their research and publications.
 Separate guidance covering the University’s Intellectual Property Policy is also available.

 Researchers create a variety of copyright works, including, research outputs, research data, computer software, artefacts, etc., and they use other people's material in their research and publications.
 An understanding of copyright is also essential when complying with requirements for outputs and data to be published open access (OA) or signing contracts and licensing agreements with publishers, funders or commercial partners.
-Specific guidance and advice relating to OA for research publications and data are available from the Open access and Research Data Management research support pages.

 Copyright is a legal right that protects the copyright owner and offers protection against others copying or reproducing their work.
 The CPDA 1988 covers books, novels, technical reports, manuals, paintings, sculptures, photographs, music, songs, dramatic works, films, television, and radio broadcasts, engineering, technical plans, promotional literature, advertising, computer software and databases.
 Copyright law aims to strike a balance between the rights of the copyright owner to control how their work is used and the rights of re-use subject to certain limits and conditions.